Line Drawing Guided Progressive Inpainting of Mural Damage: Experiments and Results

-From Dunhuang Mogao Grottoes, due to the extensive damage of murals, there are not so many complete or well-preserved mural paintings available for training a deep neural model.
+From Dunhuang Mogao Grottoes, due to the extensive damage from nature weathering and human destroy, there are not so many complete or well-preserved mural paintings available for training a deep neural model.
 In our research, we collect some replicas of murals by artists in addition to the real mural paintings.
-The real mural paintings are captured by digital cameras, while the replicas of murals are obtained by scanning the album.
-1,714 images are collected.
-Among them, there are 525 real murals and 1,189 replicas.
-Through data augmentation operations such as rotation, random cropping, color transformation and flipping, a total of 75,072 images constitute our dataset.
+The real mural paintings are captured by digital cameras, while the replicas of murals are scanned from albums.
+A number of 1,714 images are collected, including 525 real murals and 1,189 replicas.
+We randomly selected 50 as the test set, 100 as the validation set, and the remaining 1,564 as the training set.
+Through data augmentation operations such as rotation, random cropping, color transformation and flipping, a total of 75,072 images constitute our dataset -- DhMurals1714.
 For masks, we adopt the public mask dataset released in~\cite{pconv}.

-Besides mural images, line drawings are also contained in our dataset.
-Lacking existing precisely corresponding line drawings, we resort to line-extracting methods to generate line drawings and ensure that there are no pixel offsets between line drawings and original images.
-Among these methods, we find the DexiNed~\cite{2020Dense} model can generate thin line maps that are plausible for human eyes, and it can be applied without pre-training or fine-tuning, which fits well our line-extracting task.
+In our dataset, line drawings are also contained along with mural images.
+To making sure that there is no pixel offset between line drawings and original images, line-extracting methods are employed to derive the line drawings.
+From our tests, DexiNed~\cite{2020Dense} can generate thin line maps that are realistic enough for the human eyes, while being applied without pre-training or fine-tuning, which fits well with our line-extracting task.
 We employ this method in our data preparation phase.
 Even though, noise is still unavoidable.
 In order to denoise to a large extent, we use the bilateral filter~\cite{tomasi1998bilateral} to pre-process the mural image, which can reduce noise and smooth the image while maintaining the structure edges.
 After that, we extract line maps with the DexiNed model.
 Finally, a threshold is set to binarize the line maps.
 Figure~\ref{fig:dataset} shows some of our final line maps.
 For real mural damages, the missing structures in the line maps are repaired with the help of professional painters.